actuallylnd/lnd-hostagecard/README.md

 # lnd-hostagecard
-A simple script where after using the card, a bookmarker appears in the place of our choice
+A simple script where after using the card, a hostage appears in the place of our choice

 # Requirements
 - ox lib